+of the proceeds of the ricon issue are set form in the table below. (₹ in lakhs)

-Sr. No. Particulars Particulars Amount
+Sr. No. Particulars Amount

-1 Gross Proceeds of the Fresh Issue 1,800.00
+1 Gross Proceeds of the Fresh Issue [•]

-2 Company's share of Offer related Expenses (1) 125.60
+2 Company's share of Offer related Expenses (1) [•]

-Net Proceeds of the Fresh Issue 1,674.40
+Net Proceeds of the Fresh Issue [•]

-(1) Except for the Regulatory related expenses, which will be borne by our Company, all other expenses relating to the Offer will be borne by our Company and the Selling Shareholders in proportion to the Equity Shares contributed to the Offer.
+(1) Except for the Regulatory related expenses, which will be borne by our Company, all other expenses relating to the Offer as mentioned above will be borne by our Company and the Selling Shareholders in proportion to the Equity Shares contributed to the Offer.
 The Offer expenses are estimated expenses and subject to change.